KIRAN-KUMAR-K3/DJANGO-PROJECTS/README.md

 # Django Projects

-This repository contains a collection of Django projects developed by [Your Name].
+This repository contains a collection of Django projects developed by [KIRAN KUMAR K].

 ## Projects Included: